Skip to content

 High-Level ASN.1 Abstractions

-The Indispensable module comes with a fully-features ASN.1 engine including a builder DSL.
-In addition to low-level, generic abstractions, it also provides higher-level datatypes with enriched semantics:
+The indispensable-asn1 module comes with a fully-featured ASN.1 engine including a builder DSL.
+In addition to low-level, generic abstractions, it also provides higher-level datatypes with enriched semantics.
+The indispensable module builds on top of it, adding cryptography-specific data types.
+Combined these two modules provide the following abstractions:

 Abstraction Remarks